kamiyaa/dwmstatus/README.md

 # dwmstatus
-ShanaXXII's hardlinked status bar for dwm, written in C.
+A hardlinked status bar for dwm, written in C.